50 Officially Recognized States

 Guam became a territory of the United States via the Guam Organic Act of 1950.

 Northern Mariana Islands

-Northern Mariana Islands became a territory of the United States via Security Council Resolution 21, after the surrender of Japan during World War II.
+The Northern Mariana Islands in the Pacific Ocean became a territory of the United States via Security Council Resolution 21 after the surrender of Japan during World War II.